-A fixed maturity plan is a close-ended debt fund which comes with a fixed lock-in period and limited investment window.
+A fixed maturity plans is a close-ended debt fund that comes with a fixed lock-in period and limited investment window.
 Individuals can only invest in such securities during new fund offers or NFO made by any asset management company through subscription requests.

 Such corpus mainly consists of debt securities such as certificates of deposit, treasury bills, corporate bonds, etc.

 A fixed maturity plan has the following features-

 Fixed maturity plans come with a stipulated lock-in period during which funds cannot be withdrawn from the scheme.
 The primary purpose of such stringent withdrawal rules is to ensure the deposit remains locked-in for a given tenure so that maximum returns can be generated from the underlying securities.

 Fixed maturity plan returns are generated through investment in debt tools such as government and corporate bonds, non-convertible debentures, treasury bills, certificates of deposit, commercial papers, securitised debt instruments, etc.

 Such a portfolio is created by respective fund managers to ensure minimal risk is associated with total corpus, as stock market fluctuations have a relatively lower impact on such debt securities.

 Individuals willing to invest in close-ended fixed maturity schemes can do so by subscribing to a new fund offer when announced by asset management companies.
 Only a limited number of NAV units are issued against such funds, which are traded in the share market like standard shares.